VivienClifford/NOMSS/README.md

     - Products (SKU, productId, name/description, qty, unit price)
     - Reorder Date

-    I have chosen to create API Endpoint to create some of these details.
-I have taken into consideration that we also don't want to be creating multiple Purchase Orders, if the restock threshold has already been reached.
-This has been observed as a potential problem, if there were more order runs, we would need to store this data in a key value pair or database alternative.
+    I have chosen to create an API Endpoint to create some of these details.
+I have taken into consideration that we also don't want to be creating multiple Purchase Orders if the restock threshold has already been reached.
+This has been observed as a potential problem, if there were more order runs, we would need to store this data in a key-value pair or database alternative.
 This way we would be able to determine whether a Purchase Order has already been ordered for a product recently.

 **5. Lead time?**

-    This seems to be some sort of time production processed has to fulfil an order.
+    This seems to be some sort of time production processed has to fulfill an order.
 This field has not been used.

 ---